 - you have to take more than 2 buses to get to work or bring your children to school

-- the property is too far away from essential support you get from friends, relatives or professionals.
+- it is too far away from essential support you get from friends, relatives or professionals

-The accommodation should be safe for you to occupy after the Housing Executive or housing association offer it.
+The property should be safe for you to live in after the Housing Executive or housing association offer it.
 It should be in a reasonable state of repair.
 You should not be offered accommodation if:

 What can you do if the offer wasn't reasonable?

 You're allowed two reasonable offers of accommodation.
 If you've been offered a property that's not reasonable, because of it's size, suitability or condition, you should try to get this offer taken off your file so it won't count as one of the two you're entitled to.

 How you do this depends on whether or not you've passed the 4 homelessness tests.

 Challenging the offer using the legal right to review